deliciousbrains/better-search-replace/README.txt

 = Is my host supported? =

-Yes, this plugin should be compatible with any host.
+Yes!
+This plugin should be compatible with any host.

 = Can I damage my site with this plugin? =

 Yes!
 Entering a wrong search or replace string could damage your database.
 Because of this, it is always adviseable to have a backup of your database before using this plugin.

+= How does this work on WordPress Multisite? =

+When running this plugin on a WordPress Multisite installation, it will only be loaded and visible for Network admins.
+Network admins can go to the dashboard of any subsite to run a search/replace on just the tables for that subsite, or go to the dashboard of the main/base site to run a search/replace on all tables.

 == Screenshots ==